htrajan/ht-drawsteel/Bestiary/Basilisk.md

 **2d10 + 2**

 - ✦ ≤11: 5 poison damage
-- ★ 12–16: 8 poison damage
+- ★ 12-16: 8 poison damage
 - ✸ 17+: 11 poison damage

-Effect: This attack has an edge against targets that the basilisk has previously dealt poison damage to.
+**Effect:** This attack has an edge against targets that the basilisk has previously dealt poison damage to.

-**Petrifying Eye Beams (MGT RR)**
+#### Petrifying Eye Beams (MGT RR)

 |                                      |                 |
 | :----------------------------------- | :-------------- |
 | Keywords: Magic, Ranged, Resistance  | Type: Maneuver  |
 | Distance: Ranged 5 × 2 line within 1 | Target: Special |

-Effect: The basilisk targets the first unobstructed creature in each column of the area.
+**Effect:** The basilisk targets the first unobstructed creature in each column of the area.
 Each target magically begins to turn to stone.
 An already [[Slowed|slowed]] target has a bane on resisting the roll.
 A creature [[Restrained|restrained]] by this ability or a creature adjacent to them can use an action to cut the encroaching stone from their body, taking 8 damage which can't be reduced in any way and ending the effect.

-**Poison Fumes (5 Malice)**
+#### Poison Fumes (5 Malice)

 |                           |                                   |
 | :------------------------ | :-------------------------------- |